sergeyshpadyrev/variabler/README.md

 /src/api.js
 ```

 That's it!
-We're done!
 Now we can easily switch environments using the command:

 ```sh
 # staging